County of Toulouse

+History

+Formation of administration under the early Carolingians

 The Roman province of Gallia Narbonensis fell to the Visigothic Kingdom in the 5th century.
-Septimania, the Visigothic province roughly corresponding to the later county of Toulouse, fell briefly to the Emirate of Córdoba in the 750s before it was conquered into the Kingdom of the Franks by Pippin the Short in 759 following the Siege of Narbonne.
+Septimania, the Visigothic province roughly corresponding to the later county of Toulouse, fell briefly to the Emirate of Córdoba in the 750s before it was conquered into Francia by Pippin the Short in 759 following the Siege of Narbonne.
 Septimania within the Frankish realm would become known as Gothia or Marca Gothica by the end of the 9th century.

-Pippin died in 768 and was followed by his sons Charlemagne and Carloman.
-Because of this event, Hunald II, son of the late Duke Waifer, raised an insurrection against Frankish power in Aquitaine.
+Pippin died in 768 and was followed by his sons Charlemagne and Carloman I. Because of this event, Hunald II, son of the late Duke Waifer, raised an insurrection against Frankish power in Aquitaine.
 Charlemagne soon intervened and defeated him.
 In 771, Carloman died and Charlemagne was left as the only ruler of the Frankish realm.
 In 778, Charlemagne led his army into Spain against the Arabs.
 On his way back the famous event of Roncesvalles (Roncevaux in French) occurred: Charlemagne's rear-guard was attacked in the pass of the same name by some Basque warriors.
 This led him to realize that Frankish power in Gascony and Aquitaine was still feeble, and that the local populations were not entirely loyal to the Franks.
 Consequently, that same year, he completely reorganized the administration of the region: direct Frankish administration was imposed, and Frankish counts were established in key cities, such as Toulouse.

-In 781, Charlemagne set up the Kingdom of Aquitaine, comprising the whole of Aquitaine (including Gascony) plus the Mediterranean coast from Narbonne to Nîmes (an area then known as Gothia), and gave the crown of Aquitaine to his three-year-old son Louis.
+In 781, Charlemagne set up the Kingdom of Aquitaine, comprising the whole of Aquitaine (including Gascony) plus the Mediterranean coast from Narbonne to Nîmes (an area then known as Gothia).
 Other such sub-kingdoms were created inside the wider Carolingian empire in places such as Bavaria or Lombardy.
 They were meant to ensure the loyalty of local populations in territories freshly conquered and with strong local idiosyncrasies.
-Crowns were given to the sons of Charlemagne.

 General supervision of this Basque frontier seems to have been placed in the hands of Chorson, count or duke of Toulouse.
 These politics displeased the Basques, and in 787 or 789 Chorson was captured by Odalric "the Basque", probably son of Duke Lupus, who forced Chorson into an agreement which Charlemagne considered so shameful that he replaced him by the Count William in 790.
 Toulouse was a major Carolingian military stronghold close to Muslim Spain.
 Military campaigns against the Muslims were launched from Toulouse almost every year during Charlemagne's reign.
 Barcelona was conquered in 801, as well as a large part of Catalonia.
 Together with the northern areas of Aragon and Navarre along the Pyrenees, the region became the southern march (the Spanish March) of the Frankish empire.